danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^cox]: Geoff Cox.
 “Ways of Machine Seeing.” *A Peer-Reviewed Journal About* 6, no. 1 (April 1, 2017): 8–15. https://doi.org/10.7146/aprja.v6i1.116007.

 [^ml5]: See the ml5.js library: https://ml5js.org/ and Daniel Shiffman's The Coding Train series specifically on ml5.js: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y

+[^shit]: With ELIZA in mind, it's worth adding that cleaning data also comes close to the regulation of proper speech with the removal of dirty words.
+Dominique Laporte's wonderful book *A History of Shit* has more detail on this and the further parallel to public hygiene.
+ADD DETAIL

 [^dataset]: For more on the problems related to datasets, see Nicolas Malevé's' "An Introduction to Image Datasets", Unthinking Photography, https://unthinking.photography/articles/an-introduction-to-image-datasets.